IgorSondors/text_detector/README.md

 - pip install pandas

-- Follow [this](https://towardsdatascience.com/installing-tensorflow-with-cuda-cudnn-and-gpu-support-on-windows-10-60693e46e781) instructions for building CUDA and Cudnn dependencies if you use Windows/
+- Follow [this](https://towardsdatascience.com/installing-tensorflow-with-cuda-cudnn-and-gpu-support-on-windows-10-60693e46e781) instructions for building CUDA and Cudnn dependencies if you use Windows/ or check official [CUDA Toolkit documentation](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html)

 If you want to check possibility of training model on GPU execute [this program](https://github.com/IgorSondors/cv-trash/blob/master/TFcheck.py)